Security-Onion-Solutions/securityonion-docs/hunt.rst

 The third and final section of output is a data table that contains all search results and allows you to drill into individual search results as necessary.
 Starting from the left side of each row, there is an arrow which will expand the result to show all of its fields.
 Next to that arrow is two pcap links that allow you to pivot to full packet capture for network streams.
 Click the first pcap link to use the current window or use the second pcap link to open pcap in a new window.
 To the right of the pcap links is the ``Timestamp`` field.
 Next, a few standard fields are shown: ``source.ip``, ``source.port``, ``destination.ip``, ``destination.port``, ``log.id.uid`` (Zeek unique identifier), ``network.community_id`` (Community unique identifier that can correlate across Zeek, Suricata, and many other types of logs), and ``event.dataset``.
 Values in these fields have plus and minus magnifying glass icons to the left which allow you to include or exclude (respectively) those values in your query.
 The default Fetch Limit for the Events table is ``100`` so if you need to see more than 100 events, you can increase the Fetch Limit and then page through the output using the left and right arrow icons or increase the ``Rows per page`` setting.

 When you click the down arrow to expand a row in the Events table, it will show all of the individual fields from that event.
 Field names are shown on the left and field values on the right.
 When looking at the field names, there is an icon to the left that will add that field to the ``groupby`` section of your query.
 The field values on the right have plus and minus magnifying glass icons which allow you to include or exclude (respectively) those value in your query.

+OQL
+---

+Onion Query Language (OQL) starts with standard Lucene query syntax and then allows to add optional segments that control what Hunt does with the results from the query.
+The ``groupby`` segment tells Hunt to group by (aggregate) a particular field.
+So, for example, if you want to group by destination IP address, you can add ``| groupby destination.ip`` to your search (assuming it didn't already have a groupby statement).
+The ``groupby`` segment supports multiple aggregations so you can add more fields that you want to group by separating those fields with spaces.
+For example, to group by destination IP address and then destination port, you could use ``| groupby destination.ip destination.port``.

 Videos
 ------